jaklau/aruodas-scraper/README.md

 PASSWORD={database password};
 PATH={path to chrome driver};
 ```
-In directory PATH, for example "C:\Development", you should put your system Chrome driver,
+In directory PATH, for example "C:\Development", you should put your system's Chrome driver,
 which you can download from: https://chromedriver.chromium.org/downloads